Board of Directors

 Evelyn Kessler's family is originally from the Democratic Republic of Congo; she was born in Amherst, NY.
 Her family left Western, NY in 1986 to return to the Congo after her father obtained his Ph.D. in Education from the University at Buffalo.
-She left the Congo in 1994 when the Genocide turmoil in neighboring Rwanda began to trickle into the Congo during the large influx of refugees.
+She left the Congo in 1994 when the Genocide turmoil in neighboring Rwanda began to trickle into the Congo.
 She was fortunate to have left before the war was in full swing and traveled to Paris, France for High School then to Buffalo, NY in 1997 to continue her education.
 She obtained her Bachelor's in Business Administration degree from Medaille college.

 Evelyn recognized how blessed she was to not be a victim of the Congolese war which caused over 5 million deaths including some of her family members.
-Recognizing she too could have been an orphan or could have faced brutal violence like many others, she has made it her mission to help abandoned children not only in her country of origin but in other countries around the world.
+Recognizing she too could have been an orphan or could have faced brutal violence like many others, she has made it her mission to help orphans and underprivileged children not only in her family's country of origin but in other countries around the world.

 "We have all heard the saying that it takes a village to raise a child, my goal is to help people see that we live in a global village therefore when we help these disadvantaged children get educated and become self sustaining, it benefits all of us in the long run."

 A native of Western New York, Bob Little received his B.S. in Finance at Canisius College before moving to Boston, MA, where he earned his J.D. from Boston University School of Law.
 After graduating, Bob worked as a corporate lawyer in New York City for six years before moving back to Buffalo in 2016 with his wife, a California native.
 In 2017, Bob made the transition from attorney to entrepreneur, becoming the owner of Choco-Logo Confectionery Design.